-FEP in use - requirements If the phase space densities for states A and B overlap $\rightarrow$ the low-energy regions of state B may be sampled well even in the simulation of state A, and the free energy difference $\Delta F(A \rightarrow B)$ may converge What happens if this is not the case?
+FEP in use - requirements

+If the phase space densities for states A and B overlap

+ightarrow the low-energy regions of state B may be sampled well even in the simulation of state A, and the free energy difference $\Delta F(A ightarrow B)$ may converge

+What happens if this is not the case?
-- The simulation of state A hardly samples the region

-- of phase space where the state B has low energy
+The simulation of state A hardly samples the region of phase space where the state B has low energy

-ightarrow this region is undersampled, the averaging of the energy $E_B$ is wrong,

-and the calculation will not converge
+$\rightarrow$ this region is undersampled, the averaging of the energy $E_B$ is wrong, and the calculation will not converge insert an intermediate state that overlaps with both A and B:

-Free energy simulations

-Free energy perturbation (FEP)

 FEP in use - connecting the end states

 How to overcome this problem?

-insert an intermediate state that overlaps with both A and B: